 Australia Day recognises that on 26 January 1788, the first British fleet arrived at Port Jackson in Australia.
 The event is celebrated to reflect the rich history, diverse society and the unique heritage of Australia.
 On the Gold Coast, Australia Day is celebrated by all residents and visitors.
 The Australian of the Year awards are also held on this day where people who have made outstanding contributions to Australia are recognised on this special day.

+Other highlights have included an Aussie Sporting Zone with activities from the Gold Coast Suns, the Gold Coast Titans and Queensland Cricket.
 There will also be heaps of other activities spread all over the Gold Coast, including RSL lunches, beach cricket and live music.

 With so many things to see and do, the Australia Day Celebrations are a fun day out for the whole family.
 So come on down to the Gold Coast to celebrate all things Aussie!